 Students will travel to Paris and see how France has been dedicated to remembering, preserving, or evoking the past.
 The historical sites will include WWI monuments and battlefields in Picardie, the Chateau of Versailles, the Louvre museum, Napoleon's Tomb, and other Paris sites.

-In addition, students will be expected to identify how the geographical landscpape of Paris has changed and developed since 1850.
-Students preapred for the experience by reading and researching French history and upon return will have a great understanding of French culture and the country's past.
+In addition, students will be expected to identify how the geographical landscape of Paris has changed and developed since 1850.
+Students preapared for the experience by reading and researching French history and upon return will have a great understanding of French culture and the country's past.

-History professor Michelle Rhoades will lead the Immerision trip as part of History 330.
+History professor Michelle Rhoades will lead the Immersion trip as part of History 330.